|

 Science and Artificial Intelligence at The Hong Kong Polytechnic University (PolyU) as a Chair

 Professor of Artificial Intelligence in September 2024.
-He had been appointed as the Director of PolyU Shenzhen Research Institute from 1 January 2025.
+He had been appointed as the Director of HK PolyU Shenzhen Research Institute from 1 January 2025.
 He had been appointed as a Pro Vice-Chancellor (China Enterprise) on

-1 December 2017 till 30 November 2025 at the University of Technology Sydney
+1 December 2017 till 10 September 2024 at the University of Technology Sydney

-(UTS), a Distinguished Professor on 27 February 2017 till 2027 at UTS, and a
+(UTS), a Distinguished Professor on 27 February 2017 till 2024 at UTS, and a

 Research Professor of Information Technology from 14 December 2001 at UTS.
 Before 2001, he was an Associate Professor from